Party of Communists of the Republic of Moldova: 2005 parliamentary election

-As the ruling political party in Moldova, it won the 2005 Moldovan parliamentary election, and provided the President, Vladimir Voronin, the Prime Minister, Zinaida Greceanîi, and the Speaker of the Moldovan Parliament, Marian Lupu.
+As the ruling political party in Moldova, it won the 2005 Moldovan parliamentary election, and provided the President, Vladimir Voronin, the Prime Minister, Zinaida Greceanîi, and the President of the Moldovan Parliament, Marian Lupu.
 Under Voronin, it privatized several state-owned industries and governed in a multi-party fashion.
 It also favors European integration and eventual EU membership.

 2009 parliamentary elections

 After April 2009 Moldovan parliamentary election and the 2009 Moldova civil unrest, the political and civic climate in Moldova became very polarized.
 The parliament failed to elect a new president.
 For this reason, the parliament was dissolved and, consequently, snap elections were held.
 At the July 2009 Moldovan parliamentary election, the party received 44.7% of the vote.
-That gave the former ruling party 48 MPs and the remaining 53 seats in the 101-member chamber went to four opposition parties which subsequently formed the governing Alliance For European Integration (AIE).
+That gave the former ruling party 48 MPs and the remaining 53 seats in the 101-member chamber went to four opposition parties which subsequently formed the governing Alliance for European Integration (AIE).
 For the first time since 2001, the Communists were pushed in opposition.